Ciénaga de Zapata National Park Tour - Photo 1

 Description

-Our final stop will be at a crocodile farm to view these reptiles in their habitats.
-We will conclude the tour after 11 hours, returning to the starting point.
+Our final stop will be at a crocodile farm, where you'll observe these reptiles in their natural habitats.

 Included